 Many coaching outcomes, like increased confidence or better communication, are subjective and hard to quantify.
 You may encounter difficulties measuring these “soft skills” in a way that resonates with executives or stakeholders who prefer hard data.
 Developing tools that capture both qualitative and quantitative data can bridge this gap, making it simpler to present a more complete picture of your coaching’s impact.

-- Consistency across different coachees
+- Consistency across different clients

 Since each individual responds to coaching differently, the results may vary widely, making it challenging to present a consistent ROI.
 What works for one may not work for another, leading to a wide range of outcomes that are hard to standardize.
 To address this, you should aim to customize your coaching yardsticks to reflect each of the distinct goals while still providing an overall framework for assessing the program’s success.